The Telecom Crash of 2002

 Posted on | September 27, 2015 | No Comments

 NASDAQ went from 675 in January 1993 to 2,796 at the end of January 2001 (a 414% increase), although it hit a high of 5132 in March of 2000.
-The DJIA went from 3,370 to 10,887 (323%) during that same period with a high of 11,497 in December 1999.
-The Dow dropped from 8,883 to 7,539 in August of 1998 after the Asian and Russian financial crises, but managed to recover quickly.[1]
+The DJIA went from 3,370 to 10,887 (323%) during that period, with a high of 11,497 in December 1999.
+The Dow dropped from 8,883 to 7,539 in August of 1998 after the Asian and Russian financial crises but recovered quickly.[1]

 The Clinton Administration and its appointed FCC Chairman, Reed Hundt, worked with the Republican-controlled Congress to pass the Telecommunications Act of 1996.
-It was an awkward piece of legislation, but one which allowed the FCC to create a new environment for the Internet and e-commerce to grow.
+It was an awkward piece of legislation, but one that allowed the FCC to create a new environment for the Internet and e-commerce to grow.
 For instance, it required telcos to allow other companies to lease their network for interconnection purposes at regulated rates.
-It lead to a large number of ISPs offering low-cost Internet access.
+It led to a large number of ISPs offering low-cost Internet access.
 The legislation had lot of political pork; in particular, the broadcast networks were bought off by giving them free spectrum for future offerings of digital television.[3]

 In the wake of the Telecommunications Act of 1996, investors poured some $2 trillion dollars into the telecommunications industry.[4]
 Enron, Global Crossing, Tyco, Winstar, and Worldcom were a few of the companies that attempted to position themselves on the forefront of the telecommunications revolution.
 Enron, primarily an energy company, bought and built a 15,000-mile fiber optic network throughout the US and set up a new division, Enron Broadband Services to manage the network.
 Enron also attempted to create a spot market for its bandwidth capacity services as well as other carriers, ISPs, and major users with leased lines.
 Global Crossing, led by Michael Milken protégé Gary Winnick, built an extensive fiber optic network including a substantial international portion.
 In addition, it also took over Frontier, a Rochester NY based telephone company.
 A major conglomerate, Tyco, also made major investments in international optical IP networks including a major hub on Oahu, Hawaii.[5]
 Worldcom incorporated telecom competition pioneer MCI and became the largest Internet backbone service in the world through its purchase of Internet provider UUNET.
 The investments in the telecommunications sector dramatically increased the speed and scope of its digital transmission capacity, transforming it into the major conduit for worldwide Internet traffic.